SoloveyMaria/community/README.md

     git clone https://github.com/SoloveyMaria/community.git
     ```

-- Navigate to the `community` filder by executing the following commands.
+- Navigate to the `community` filder by executing the following command.
     ```
     cd community/
     ```